+We do preserve queries that originate from the same source as one kind of dependency, since it affects performance of DNS-over-TCP.
 We use different network sockets to emulate query sources.
 To emulate queries from the same sources, we must first deliver all the queries from the same sources (IP addresses) in the original trace to the same end querier for replay.
 To accomplish this, each distributor tracks the original query source address and the lower level component in the message distribution flow.
 When queries are distributed, each distributor either picks the next entity based on a recent query source address in record, or selects randomly otherwise (during startup).
+Similarly, the controller guarantees the same-source queries are assigned to same distributor.
 Each entity keeps the record during the experiments.